 Here are some things to watch for:

 • Heavier items: If a piece of furniture is heavy, don’t let it scare you off.
 That’s a good sign that it uses real, solid wood.
 This kind of wood is more durable and thus attractive to buyers.
-Particleboard pieces, on the other hand, are cheap and fall apart easily; these are likely not worth your time.
+Particleboard pieces, on the other hand, are cheap and tend to fall apart easily; these are likely not worth your time.

 • Transportation ease: If you spot a great piece of furniture that looks a little bulky, measure it before purchasing.
 You’ve got to be able to transport it to your workspace and to the end customer or your retail space.
 If you can’t transport the furniture without renting a vehicle, it may not be profitable to flip it.